David Bowen BSc Hons

 Worked on Eclipse-based UI with advanced features such as intellisense and quick fixes.

-Added ability to transfer systems between environments.
-Export data from DB2, Oracle or SQL Server to disk.
-This can then be re-imported into any of those platforms.
-Development was faster as we made extensive re-use of existing COM components from Java via Jawin.
+Added the ability to transfer systems between environments.
+Exported data from DB2, Oracle or SQL Server to disk.
+This could then be re-imported into any of those platforms.
+Developed faster by making extensive re-use of existing COM components from Java via Jawin.

 2003 - 2004